 You are probably on this article because you’ve decided to take the plunge and start wearing some makeup.

-In this article, we’re going to share with you the basic makeup steps that beginners should know, some tips to help you improve your techniques and products to consider if you’re new to makeup.
-(Psst, all the products we’ll be recommending are beginners-friendly and under S$30!)
+In this article, we’re going to share with you basic makeup for beginners, including some tips to help you improve your techniques and products to consider if you’re new to makeup.
+(Psss!
+All the products we’ll be recommending are beginner-friendly and under S$30!)

 At the end of this article, you’d be able to create a simple look that’s good for everyday wear, whether it’s for work or brunch with your friends.

 Read on for the step-by-step guide we’ve picked up from YouTuber Jen (From Head To Toe), as well as some useful tips that are super relevant in 2023, especially with mask-wear.